 Bottom Line: Today, SunnyD’s waste stream disposal has shrunk to approximately two tons per month.
 The company reached its goal of zero waste-to-landfill three years ahead of schedule and is within 2% of its recycle-reuse target.

 American Airlines Wheel & Brake Center in Tulsa, Oklahoma, processes more than one million tons of tire rubber annually to recycle and reuse in other areas of business.
 But in order to be properly recycled, these tires must first be cleaned.
 As one might imagine, old tires are quite dirty, so the cleaning process results in a lot of liquid waste—a famously challenging and risky type of waste to deal with even when everything is done right.
 Although the company was already recycling more than half of the waste it produced, the Wheel & Brake Center wanted to do more.
-Covanta helped the company find a more sustainable, yet cost-effective option.
+Covanta helped the company find a more sustainable, yet cost-effective, greener materials management option.
 Today, the manufacturer sends 800 tons of its liquid waste to Covanta to undergo treatment or liquid direct injection, which separates contaminants from the water, or destroys and vaporizes them, generating steam that powers a nearby refinery.

 Bottom Line: Not only did the Wheel & Brake Center achieve its zero waste-to-landfill goals, but it’s also helping another business reduce its reliance on fossil fuels and won a Henry Bellmon Award for “setting the standards for sustainability in Oklahoma”.